hodvak/inferno-tests/README.md

 3. checks for leak memory using valgrind

 ## How to Install ##
-1. download `tests.py` to your computer [from here](https://raw.githubusercontent.com/hodvak/inferno_tests/main/inferno_tests/tests.py) (right click and 'save as', save as 'tests.py')
+1. download the code [from here](https://github.com/hodvak/inferno_tests/archive/refs/heads/main.zip) or by clicking on the tag above and choose the tag you want
-2. download `install.sh` to your computer [from here](https://raw.githubusercontent.com/hodvak/inferno_tests/main/inferno_tests/install.sh) (right click and 'save as', save as 'install.sh')
+2. move the zip file to your linux (virtual machine/inferno)
-3. open your Inferno and save both files in the same directory (It is recommended not to save on the desktop (for cleaner desktop))
+3. open the zip file and extract the `inferno_tests` directory to wherever you want (strongly recommended not to save it on the desktop (for clear desktop))
-4. open terminal in the directory and run the following command:
+4. open `inferno_tests` directory and run the following command:
    ```console
    ./install.sh
    ```

 ## How to Update ##
-if there are any update on the `tests.py` file, you may only download the new `tests.py` to your computer [from here](https://raw.githubusercontent.com/hodvak/inferno_tests/main/inferno_tests/tests.py) (right click and 'save as', save as 'tests.py') and replace it with the old one
+if there are any update you may download the version you want and just replace the old `tests.py` with the new `tests.py`

 ## How to Use ##
 1. open the linux and make directory with the following files
    * School solution file with the extension "sol", must be the only file with "sol" in the name of the file
-   * your executable file must be the name of the sol file without the "sol"
+   * your executable file must be the same name of the the school solution file without the "sol"
    * tests files with "\_test" in the name

    For example, directory the following files: